-Burning aviation fuel to operate our aircraft releases greenhouse gases, such as carbon dioxide (CO2), into the atmosphere.
-The most direct and tangible control we can implement to mitigate our emissions footprint is to operate our fleet and our ground infrastructure as efficiently and safely as possible.
-Accordingly, our greenhouse gas environmental policy statement is focused on four core principles:
+Burning aviation fuel to operate our aircraft and using non-renewable energy sources to heat and power our buildings and operational equipment releases greenhouse gases into the atmosphere.
+The most direct and tangible control that we can implement to mitigate our carbon footprint is to operate our fleet and ground infrastructure as efficiently and safely as possible.

-Between 2001 and 2010, we have spent over $2 billion on our fleet of Boeing Next-Generation 737-series aircraft.
-As a result, we currently have one of the youngest and most fuel-efficient fleets in North America.
-The average age of an aircraft in our fleet is approximately five years old compared to the global airline average aircraft fleet age of 11 years (as estimated by the International Air Transport Association).
+We currently have one of the youngest and most fuel-efficient fleets in North America.
 According to Boeing data, fuel efficiency and emissions from our Next-Generation 737 aircraft (600, 700 and 800 series) are approximately 15 to 30 per cent lower on a per seat basis than the fleet of 737-200 series aircraft we replaced between 2000 and 2003.
-Our decision to remove the older-series aircraft from service represents a sizable ongoing operating investment to reduce our greenhouse gas emissions.

 Our tech-insertion engines